 Codes and Permits

 Interior door installation generally does not trigger the need for a building permit.
-To be on the safe side, you should always check with your local permitting department.
-One of the values of a pair of barn doors is its extra width.
+But to be on the safe side, check with your local permitting department.
+One of the values of a pair of barn doors is the extra width.
 So if you need to widen an existing doorway or create a new doorway, you may need to apply for a building permit since this may compromise the wall's structural integrity.